(Image: Zen Buddha Silence by Marilyn Barbone.)

 The true investor scarcely ever is forced to sell his shares, and at all other times he is free to disregard the current price quotation.
 He need pay attention to it and act upon it only to the extent that it suits his book, and no more.
 Thus the investor who permits himself to be stampeded or unduly worried by unjustified market declines in his holdings is perversely transforming his basic advantage into a basic disadvantage.
 That man would be better off if his stocks had no market quotation at all, for he would then be spared the mental anguish caused him by other persons’ mistakes of judgment.

-If Buffett skipped a haircut for $10 in 1956 and invested it instead, that $10 would be worth more than $1 million today ($10 compounded at 22% for 58 years).
-Being keenly aware of the power of compounding, Buffett has always been very frugal.
+If Buffett skipped a haircut for $10 in 1956 and invested it instead, that $10 would be worth more than $1 million today ($10 compounded at 22% for 60 years).
+Being keenly aware of the power of compounding, Buffett has always been exceptionally frugal.

 Another example of the power of compounding is Ronald Read, a gas station attendant.
 As Miller observes, Read ended up with $8 million by consistently investing a small portion of his salary into high-quality dividend-paying stocks.

-In Buffett’s case, he was able to make the largest private charitable donation in history – to the Gates Foundation, run by his friends Bill and Melinda Gates.
+In Buffett’s case, after becoming the world’s richest man during a few different years, he was able to make the largest private charitable donation in history—to the Gates Foundation, run by his friends Bill and Melinda Gates.
 It’s also noteworthy, says Miller, that Buffett is (and has long been) one of the happiest people on earth because he gets to spend the majority of his time doing things he loves doing.

 Stocks versus Bonds Today